mastcu/SerialEM/ReadMe.txt

 ProcessImage.cpp      Mostly has functions in the Process menu, also has
-                         code for getting image means and for correcting image defects, and for beam tasks SerialEM.cpp          The main module, has top level routines, and miscellaneous message handlers, and other things
+                         code for getting image means and for correcting image defects, and for beam tasks PythonServer.cpp      Socket code for connecting to external Python SerialEM.cpp          The main module, has top level routines, and miscellaneous message handlers, and other things
                          that did not fit into other places